awantika10/Desgen/Ideas.md

 - A contact page so that user can take help from professionals.
 - You can record the plant's growth with the application

+## Idea-2

+### Description

+Design an application through which students and parents can hire a tutor.

+### Features

+- Find a tutor according to your requirements like fees, subjects, etc.
+- Have in-app doubt support.
+- Demo video from each teacher and chat facility with them.
+- Rating and reviews for each teacher.
+- Child's progress updated by the tutor.
+- Weekly challenges